ben-ronda/Zendesk_New_Ticket_Alert/README.md

 This will allow the tickets script to authenticate the Zendesk API calls.

-__Note:__ If you do not want to go through the effort of creating this file you can manually enter these credentials inside the script itself on lines 11-13.
+__Note:__ If you do not want to go through the effort of creating this, file you can manually enter these credentials inside the script itself on lines 11-13.
 If you do this, you may also get rid of or comment out line 8 which calls on auth.py to access those global variables.